IBM/instana-gitops/docs/install-instana-with-ocp-gitops.md

   - license: the content of instana license
   - storage block class: Confirm exists in OCP
   - storage file class: Confirm exists in OCP
+  - initialAdminUser: The default user.
+  - initialAdminPassword: The default password of initial admin user (admin@instana.local by default)
 ## Verify Instana Installation

 Wait a while and check if all pods under namespace `instana-operator`, `instana-core` and `instana-units` and are running well without any crash.